nikosdion/asdcontrol/README.md

 `asdcontrol /usb/dev/hiddev0 10000`

-Set the brightness to 30000; that's about 50% brightness.
+Set the brightness to 30000; that's about 50% brightness on an Apple Studio Display.
 The range of values for Apple Studio Display is 400 to 60000.

-The range of values for Apple XDR Display is still untested.
+The range of values for Apple XDR Display [has been reported](https://github.com/nikosdion/asdcontrol/issues/6) to be between 400 and 50000.

+As far as we know, setting a value out of the supported range has no effect.

 `asdcontrol /dev/hiddev0 +5960`